 Russia’s Anti-LGBT Law Seems to Confuse Even Government Officials

-August 14, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+August 14, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Russia’s heinous anti-LGBT “propaganda” law has been the subject of worldwide scrutiny and concern for weeks now, with seemingly contradictory statements from the government released almost daily.
 With the government’s flip-flopping, it’s difficult to understand exactly how the country will implement the law when the world converged on Sochi.

 At the end of July, the International Olympic Committee claimed that it received “reassurances” from highest level of Russian government that athletes would be exempt from the law.